Chancen

 To guarantee equal opportunities of women and men is Senckenberg’s aspiration as an employer.

 The basis of the equality efforts is the Implementation Agreement on Equality (AV-Glei) of the Joint Science Conference, to which Senckenberg has committed itself in an individual agreement with the Hessian Ministry of Science and Art.
-An gender equality plan also sets out how the under-representation of women in the relevant areas can be reduced and how the compatibility of career and family can be improved.
+A Gender Equality Plan also sets out how the under-representation of women in the relevant areas can be reduced and how the compatibility of career and family can be improved.

 The goals of the gender equality policy are: